netsec-ethz/lightning-filter-old/go/README.md

 This subdirectory contains the source code for all parts written in go It contains:
-- The metric exporter subdiretory
+- The metrics exporter subdirectory
 - The key manager subdirectory